phillipedwards/pulumi-custom-config/README.md

 - `pulumi up --config-file ./environments/$(pulumi stack tag get ks:env)/Pulumi.$(pulumi stack --stack-name).yaml`

 For every stack, you'll need to set a tag specifying the environment.
 Eg- `pulumi stack tag set ks:env sdlc` or `pulumi stack tag set {my_env_key} {my_env_value}`.
 You'll then be able to use the above up and preview calls without having to manually identify your stack configuration file!

+## Steps to Create a New Stack
+1. Create your new stack.
+Make sure the naming schema follows the above mentioned schema.
+Eg- `pulumi stack init {env}-{customer_id}`
+2. Tag your stack with the environment tag.
+Eg- pulumi stack tag set ks:env sdlc | prod
+3. Navigate to the environment folder for your stack and create a new Pulumi config file.
+Eg- `cd ./environments/sdlc && pulumi config set some:key value` This will create a new Pulumi config file.
+4. From the root directory of your Pulumi project, execute `pulumi preview --config-file ./environments/$(pulumi stack tag get ks:env)/Pulumi.$(pulumi stack --stack-name).yaml`